 Welcome!
-I am currently a Postdoctoral Fellow at the Center for Integrative Planetary Sciences (CIPS) at the University of California, Berkeley.
+I am currently a Postdoctoral Fellow at the Center for Integrative Planetary Sciences (CIPS) at UC Berkeley.
 I study the evolution of protoplanetary disks and the formation of exoplanet systems using a variety of observatories, including the Atacama Large Millimeter Array (ALMA) and the Kepler spacecraft.

 I completed my PhD at the Institute for Astronomy at the University of Hawaii in July 2017.
-My thesis with Jonathan Williams focused on conducting large-scale, high-sensitivity surveys of protoplanetary disks at (sub-)mm wavelengths using ALMA.
-Additionally, I work with Eric Gaidos on young "dipper" stars using Kepler data, as well as the UV evolution of nearby M dwarfs using GALEX data.
+My thesis with Jonathan Williams, which won the 2017 IAU PhD Prize for Planetary Science, focused on conducting large-scale surveys of protoplanetary disks at (sub-)mm wavelengths using ALMA.
+I also often work with Eric Gaidos on young "dipper" stars using Kepler/K2 data.

 Previously, I obtained a Masters in International Science and Technology Policy from the George Washington University, where I focused on international cooperation in space science and exploration.

 Other Media / Press:

 - Google Cloud Next '19 talk (Apr.
 2019) highlighting the role of Google Cloud Platform in exoplanet & astrobiology research

 - Research Highlight in Nature Astronomy (Jan.
 2019) for my paper on potential star-grazing exocomets

 - AAS Nova article (Dec.
 2018) for my paper on using deep learning for exoplanet transit science